stathissideris/dali/doc/layout.md

 using them.

 In most cases, the children of the layout tag will be moved around to conform to the layout.
-For some layouts this not the case, instead the introduce new elements into the document.
+For some layouts this not the case, instead they introduce new elements into the document.

-Layouts tags can be nested within other layout tags.
+Layout tags can be nested within other layout tags.

 Instead of acting on their children elements, layouts can also "select" elements from other parts of the document and transform